Sorry, this page has moved!

-The Water Quality Control Division (WQCD) of Public Works provides the resources and programs necessary to adequately monitor and protect the quality of our community’s water resources, including both public drinking water and water discharged to the sanitary sewer, and storm water.
+The Water Quality Control Division (WQCD) of Public Works provides programs necessary to adequately monitor and protect the quality of our community’s water resources, including public drinking water, wastewater, pretreated water discharged to the sanitary sewer, and storm water.
 Our division consists of one Lead Environmental Control Officer (ECO) Grade II, two ECOs Grade 1, a Supervisor and one Secretary.

-The Water Quality Control Division also educates the public on topics, such as the Fats, Oils, and Grease (F.O.G.)
+Furthermore, the Water Quality Control Division educates the public on topics, such as the Fats, Oils, and Grease (F.O.G.)
 Program and Storm Water Pollution Prevention.
 You might recognize our pollution control team, the F.O.G.
 Detective and Freddy Fin, from our many local commercials and radio advertisements; if you have, then you already know “Stop the F.O.G., Before it’s a Clog,” and “Only Rain Down the Drain!”

 Question: What is the ONLY thing that should go down a storm drain?